geopython/pycsw/pycsw/plugins/profiles/atom/docs/atom.rst

 Testing
 ^^^^^^^

-A testing interface is available in ``tester/index.html`` which contains tests specific to Atom to demonstrate functionality.
-See :ref:`tester` for more information.
+A testing interface is available in ``tests/index.html`` which contains tests specific to Atom to demonstrate functionality.
+See :ref:`tests` for more information.

 .. _`Atom Syndication Format`: http://tools.ietf.org/html/rfc4287
 .. _`RSS`: http://en.wikipedia.org/wiki/RSS